Too many false positives!

 Utilizing the additional context provided by including categorical data in our anomaly detection can significantly improve the quality of our alerting.
 When we have high confidence in our ability to identify the real signal-from-the-noise users save the time they historically spent chasing false positives, and they get back time to build more automation into our support processes.

-thatDot Anomaly Detector is the first general-use application designed for finding anomalies in real-time in data sets that include categorical data.
-Available as an application for deployment in any cloud or data center thatDot Anomaly Detector exposes an API that scores submitted observations for their “novelty” enabling real-time anomaly detention with fewer false positives than traditional threshold based metric analysis.
-Read more and access the anomaly detector free trial tier on AWS here.
+thatDot Novelty Detector is the first general-use application designed for finding anomalies in real-time in data sets that include categorical data.
+Available as an application for deployment in any cloud or data center thatDot Novelty Detector exposes an API that scores submitted observations for their “novelty” enabling real-time anomaly detention with fewer false positives than traditional threshold based metric analysis.
+Read more about Novelty Detector and access the novelty detector free trial tier on AWS here.